Mesothelioma

 Treatment Options for Malignant Mesothelioma

-• Immunotherapy works by boosting the body’s immune system to target mesothelioma cells.
-Opdivo® (nivolumab) and Yervoy® (ipilimumab) are the two immunotherapy drugs currently approved for mesothelioma.
+• Immunotherapy: Boosts the body’s immune system to fight cancer cells.
+Drugs like Opdivo® and Yervoy® are currently approved for mesothelioma.

-• Radiation therapy uses high-energy beams to damage the DNA of cancer cells and shrink cancerous tumors.
+• Radiation Therapy: High-energy beams damage cancer cells and shrink mesothelioma tumors.

-• Tumor Treating Fields are adhesive patches that are attached to the chest and generate electricity.
-The electrical waves disrupt mesothelioma’s ability to spread.
-This treatment has few side effects and is combined with chemotherapy.
+• Tumor Treating Fields: Adhesive patches attach to the chest to generate electrical waves that disrupt the cancer’s ability to spread.
+It has minimal side effects and is often combined with chemotherapy.

 Top Mesothelioma Doctors